DerpyChap/JC2DualShockPrompts/README.md

 # JC2DualShockPrompts
-Adds DualShock button prompts to Just Cause 2, accomplished by copying the button icon values from the PlayStation 3 version of the game.
+Adds DualShock button prompts to Just Cause 2 for PC, accomplished by copying the button icon values from the PlayStation 3 version of the game.

 ![](/screenshot.jpg)